Helena Dalli: Career

+Before politics

+Before entering politics, Dalli worked as a model and actress.
+At 17, Dalli won Miss Malta, and represented the country at Miss World 1979.
+She subsequently appeared in the 1985 movie Final Justice as a policewoman who partners with the protagonist.
+After the failure of the film, she left acting and entered politics, working with Labour Party leader Dom Mintoff.

 Parliamentary Secretary

 In 1996, Dalli was elected to the Parliament of Malta and appointed Parliamentary Secretary for Women's Rights in the Office of the Prime Minister.
 She was re-elected during the five subsequent elections, making her the second most elected woman in Maltese political history.

 During her two-year tenure, she put forwards a Childcare Bill to provide for regulations of childcare services both in the public and the private sector, and took care of the drafting of the Gender Equality Bill with the assistance of the United Nations Development Programme.
 Dalli also launched Malta's first white paper on domestic violence.

 Minister

-During the 2013-2017 legislature, Dr Dalli was Minister for Social Dialogue, Consumer Affairs and Civil Liberties.
+During the 2013–2017 legislature, Dr Dalli was Minister for Social Dialogue, Consumer Affairs and Civil Liberties.
 Under her direction, the Maltese Government introduced several laws and policies to strengthen the equality and human rights framework, including a Civil Unions Act as well as the widening of the anti-discrimination protections in the Maltese constitution to cover the grounds of gender identity and sexual orientation.

 In April 2015, she presented a law establishing wide-ranging rights for transgender and intersex people.
 The Gender Identity Gender Expression and Sex Characteristics Act provides for a right to gender identity and the recognition of one's self-determined gender on official documents, and recognises a right to bodily integrity and physical autonomy.

 During the same legislature, Dalli introduced a national maternity leave fund to which all employers contribute regardless of the gender of their employees, in order to protect women against discrimination during the recruitment process.

 In 2015, Helena Dalli led the process for the establishment of the International Day of Women and Girls in Science, which the UN now commemorates annually on 11 February.
 Dalli was also instrumental for the restructuring of the Malta Medicines Authority.